The best way to study poetry? With history. If you’re studying American history, you need to study Anne Bradstreet, a Puritan poet.

 Anne Bradstreet, America’s First Poet

-The first woman to be published in the U.S., Anne Bradstreet is often considered to be America’s first poet, even though she was was actually born in England.
+The first woman to be published in the U.S., Anne Bradstreet is often considered to be America’s first poet, even though she was actually born in England.
 Only married for two years, Anne braved the Atlantic and moved with her young Puritan family to Massachusetts Bay, where her husband and father were eventually each governors of this new United States colony.

 Below is one of Anne’s poignant poems followed by lesson plan ideas to use for your high school-aged students.